allensun623/COVID-19_Tweets-analysis/README.md

 ## Notes
-- It took me 3 hours to collect round 150K tweets, and the timeline showed that these tweets were posted within just past 1 hours.
-It means people are posting tweets much faster than we collecting them.
+- It took 3 hours to collect around 150K tweets, and the timeline showed that these tweets were posted within just past 1 hours.
+It means people are posting tweets much faster than we could collect.
 - What else infomation should we extract from a each single tweet?
 Above `cols` shows what we want to extract so far.